upsun/blackfire-google-alert-example/README.md

 To deploy this repository to Upsun, please following steps from [this blogpost](https://devcenter.upsun.com/posts/blackfire-google-alert-markers/).

-Then, the only command you need to use locally is to start your [Symfony server](https://symfony.com/doc/current/setup/symfony_server.html):
+Then, the only command you need to use locally is to start your [Symfony server](https://symfony.com/doc/current/setup/symfony_server.html) and install dependencies using [Composer](https://getcomposer.org/):
 ```
 symfony server:start [-d]
+symfony composer install
+symfony open:local
 ```

 ## Learn